About the Eastern Gray Kangaroo

 Open woodland, forest, and grassland

-The Eastern Gray Kangaroo is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Eastern Gray Kangaroo is currently classified as Least Concern on the IUCN Red List.

 While classified as Least Concern by the IUCN, Eastern Gray Kangaroos face several threats, including habitat loss due to agricultural expansion, urban development, and fencing, which restricts movement and access to resources.
 Road mortality is significant, particularly in peri-urban areas.
 They are also subject to legal culling and commercial harvesting for meat and leather, regulated to maintain population balance and reduce conflict with agriculture.
 Climate change poses emerging challenges, potentially altering grassland productivity and water availability.
 Disease outbreaks, such as toxoplasmosis and parasitic infections, can impact local populations.
 Despite these pressures, the species remains abundant, with estimates exceeding 10 million individuals, and populations are stable or increasing in many regions due to land clearing creating favorable grazing habitats.